-TEXRail passenger service started on Thursday, January 10, 2019 providing service to Fort Worth, North Richland Hills, Grapevine and DFW Airport.
+TEXRail provides daily passenger rail service to Fort Worth, North Richland Hills, Grapevine and DFW Airport.
 North Richland Hills' stations are located at:

 - Iron Horse Station, 6351 Iron Horse Blvd.

 The Federal Railroad Administration requires train engineers to blow their horn when workers are present, even in a quiet zone.
-Workers are currently making repairs to the Cotton Belt Trail that is adjacent to the tracks and completing other punch list and cleanup items in the railroad right of way and at the stations.
-As this work wraps up over the next few months, the sounding of train horns for this reason will subside.
+In recent weeks, workers have been making repairs to the Cotton Belt Trail that is adjacent to the tracks and completing other punch list and cleanup items in the railroad right of way and at the stations.
+As this work wraps up, the sounding of train horns for this reason will subside.

 While all 10 railroad crossings in North Richland Hills have been made quiet zones, residents may still hear train horns from time to time even after the construction work is done.
 A train engineer will sound the horn in emergencies and at the discretion of the crew when they feel it is necessary for safety.
 This may include a vehicle or person on the track, or a safety concern when entering or exiting a station.